 From time to time, we'll send you the best of Well Plated.
 Already registered?
 Log in here.

-More specifically, my definition is a hybrid of my Grammy’s homemade mac and cheese (you’ll find it in my cookbook!) and my Grandma’s Party Ham Casserole.
+My definition of comfort food is a hybrid of my Grammy’s homemade mac and cheese (you’ll find it in my cookbook!) and my Grandma’s Party Ham Casserole.
+Both contain noodles, a crispy topping, and unbridled amounts of heavy cream.

 5 Star Review